SEKOIA-IO/documentation/docs/integration/categories/endpoint/trend_micro_vision_one.md

 ## Overview

+Trend Micro Vision One is an extended detection and response (XDR) platform that enhances threat detection, investigation, and response across multiple security layers.
+It provides a centralized view for improved security posture and faster threat remediation.

 !!!
 Warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.